dev1980/facebook-clone/README.md

 ## Future Imporvements
 - Use sass for styling.
-- Implement feature for users to delete comments and posts.
+- Implement feature for users to delete comment and post.

 ## Show your support